Loveless (album): Music

 While Butcher contributed about a third of its lyrics, most of the music on Loveless was written and performed by Shields; according to Shields, he is the only musician on the album apart from "Touched".
 Shields assumed Butcher's guitarist duties during the recording process; Butcher said she had not minded because she felt she "was never a great guitarist".
 Bassist Debbie Googe did not perform on the album, though she received a credit.
 Googe said, "At the beginning I used to go down [to the studio] most days but after a while I began to feel pretty superfluous so I went down less."
 Butcher explained, "for Kevin to actually translate to Debbie what he had in his head and play it right would have been an agonizing process."
 Moulder said "It wasn't collaborative at all ...
 Kevin had a clear view of what he wanted, but he never explained it."

+Much of the album was heavily influenced by Neil Young, though "What You Want" was Shields' homage to the Cure song "Just like Heaven".

 Loveless was largely recorded in mono sound, as Shields felt it important that the album's sound consisted of "the guitar smack bang in the middle and no chorus, no modulation effect".
 Shields wavers his guitar's tremolo bar as he strums, which contributes to the band's distinctive sound.
 This technique – nicknamed "glide guitar" – bends the guitar strings slightly in and out of tune.
 Shields said, "People were thinking it's hundreds of guitars, when it's actually got less guitar tracks than most people's demo tapes have."
 Unlike other bands of the shoegazing movement of the early 1990s, My Bloody Valentine did not use chorus or flanger pedals; Shields said, "No other band played that guitar like me [...]
 We did everything solely with the tremolo arm."

 Shields aimed to use "very simple minimal effects", which often were the result of involved studio work.
 He stated, "The songs are really simply structured.
 A lot of them are purposely like that.
 That way you can get away with a lot more when you mess around with the contents."
 In a 1992 Guitar World interview, Shields described how he achieved a sound akin to a wah-wah pedal on "I Only Said" by playing his guitar through an amplifier with a graphic equaliser preamp.
 After recording the track, he bounced it to another track through a parametric equaliser while he adjusted the EQ levels manually.
 Asked if he could have achieved the effect more easily using a wah-wah pedal, Shields said, "In attitude toward sound, yes.
 But not in approach."